FamilyMart: Thailand

+FamilyMart opened its first store in 1993 and grew to over 1,000 locations within the next decades.
+In May 2020, FamilyMart transferred their 49% stake of the Thai joint venture to partner Central Group.
+Despite FamilyMart's effective exit from the venture, they maintained licensing rights and store locations retained the company's name.
+Their franchise agreement with Central ended in 2023, and FamilyMart exited Thailand as its roughly 200 remaining stores in the country were to be converted to Central's Tops Daily brand.

 United States

-Beginning in July 2005, FamilyMart began building and opening several stores in Los Angeles, California, the first of 250 planned for the United States by 2009.
-The North American brand name is "Famima!!".

-In November 2010, FamilyMart announced it would freeze the number of locations in the United States to 10 stores due to the difficult economic environment.

-In October 2015, FamilyMart closed all eight of its Famima!! convenience stores in the United States and liquidated Famima Corp.
-USA, withdrawing from the United States.
+Beginning in July 2005, FamilyMart began building and opening several stores in Los Angeles, California, under the name Famima!!.
+After freezing the number of locations at 10 in 2010, FamilyMart closed all eight of its Famima!! convenience stores in the United States and liquidated Famima Corp.
+USA, withdrawing from the United States in October 2015.

 Solar power

 FamilyMart has had solar power at some of its stores since at least 2004.
 It aims to increase its solar energy footprint in the future.
 There are around 45,000 convenience stores in Japan.
 Lawson run just under 10,000, a market share just behind 7-Eleven, who have about 13,000 stores.
-Currently, only 20 of Lawson's stores are equipped with solar equipment, but they plan to expand that number ahead of the 1 July 2012 introduction of a "feed-in tariff system", which the government and electricity companies say guarantees purchases of electricity from renewable sources such as solar or wind generators.
+Currently, only 20 of Lawson's stores are equipped with solar equipment, but they plan to expand that number ahead of the July 1, 2012 introduction of a "feed-in tariff system", which the government and electricity companies say guarantees purchases of electricity from renewable sources such as solar or wind generators.
 Surplus power can be sold only after in-store lighting and air-conditioning have been powered.